Rajaubaid786/SOC-Labs/Week-01/README.md

 * Set up the SOC lab environment
 * Prepare the required virtual machines
-* Complete the tasks assigned for Week 1
+* Complete the assigned SOC lab activities and document the implementation.
 * Document the complete setup process

 ---